CQS star Hintze eyes "totally mispriced" loans, debt

 And while Monday's deal to reduce Greece's debt mountain has only "kicked ... the can ... down the road", Hintze said the "immense" political will to find a solution to Europe's debt woes means the "short-term politics are very compelling".

-"Remember you can have very good markets and a pretty lackluster fundamental economy," he said
+"Remember you can have very good markets and a pretty lacklustre fundamental economy," he said

 "I'm very happy to have investments (in Europe), especially with Mario Draghi's work.
 On a three-year investment cycle it's a very good thing to do.
 The reality is that German companies are able to, with the euro still being effectively much lower than the Deutschmark would be, earn very good returns."